puppykitten/ctf/sftp/README.md

 Now that we understand the filesystem implementation and know that allocation overlaps can occur, a fairly straightforward plan emerges.

-If we could overlap a `file_entry_t` type with a data object, we could detect that overlap happening bceause the inline name array of the file entry object would get clobbered, which would be visible by calling an `ls` command on the containing directory, which only uses the (inline) name member of file objects, but not their data pointer fields (meaning that the fact that the overlap has clobbered the data pointer would not be a problem).
+If we could overlap a `file_entry_t` type with a data object, we could detect that overlap happening because the inline name array of the file entry object would get clobbered, which would be visible by calling an `ls` command on the containing directory, which only uses the (inline) name member of file objects, but not their data pointer fields (meaning that the fact that the overlap has clobbered the data pointer would not be a problem).

 Secondly, once we know an overlap occured, we could also immediately know the exact offset from the start of the overlapping data object to the beginning of the overlap simply by counting the number of marker characters that are printed our when invoking `ls`.
 That is because the command prints until the first null byte, irrespective of this going beyond 20 bytes (normal length of a name).